 For thousands of years, the I Ching has provided guidance for decisions about our health, relationships, financial matters, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple, overlapping cycles that govern the heavens and earth.
 A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities… so let us begin.

 In the lunar calendar, May is positioned right between the spring equinox and the summer solstice.
-It is the time of soft yin warmth as the Fire Element begins to exert its energy on our lives.
-May is further represented by the Chinese character Sze 巳 which translates to “preparation for ripeness,” an indication that all sorts of interesting, emerging possibilities are coming our way.
+It is the time of soft yin as the Fire Element warms us and begins to exert its energy on our lives.
+May is further represented by the Chinese character Sze 巳 which translates to “preparation for ripeness,” an indication that emerging possibilities are beginning to come our way.

-The 27th is Memorial Day in recognition of the 1.8 million American men and women who made the ultimate sacrifice for our freedom.
-The flag is flown at half-staff until noon in their honor and then is raised to the top of the flagpole pole to remind us of the importance of continuing to fight for justice to all.
+Memorial Day has been observed since the civil war, this year it occurs on the 25th and is celebrated in remembrance of the 1.8 million American men and women who made the ultimate sacrifice for our freedom.
+Flags will be flown at half-staff until noon in their honor, and then it is raised to the top of the flagpole to remind us of the importance of continuing the fight for justice to all.

 Discover More from Infinichi to Support Your Element